guyzmo/flask-presst/docs/resource_methods.rst

 Request parsing with :func:`resource_method`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Methods decorated with :func:`resource_method` are wrapped into a :class:`ResourceMethod`, which itself contains a parser that is run whenever the method is called.
+Methods decorated with :func:`resource_method` are wrapped into a :class:`ResourceAction`, which itself contains a parser that is run whenever the method is called.

-.. autoclass:: flask.ext.presst.nesting.ResourceMethod
+.. autoclass:: flask.ext.presst.nesting.ResourceAction
    :members:

 Example code